Roll of the Peerage: Maintenance and publication of the roll

 The warrant imposed the duty of creating and maintaining the roll on the Secretary of State for Constitutional Affairs, acting in consultation with Garter Principal King of Arms and Lord Lyon King of Arms.
 On the closure of the Department for Constitutional Affairs in 2007 the duty was transferred, along with the other functions of that department, to the Secretary of State for Justice.
 Maintenance of the roll is carried out by an official in the Crown Office known as the Registrar of the Peerage and assisted by an Assistant Registrar.

-From November 2010 the most recent version of the roll has been published in pdf on the website of the College of Arms together with the text of the royal warrant, information on the creation and maintenance of the roll, and copies of guidance notes and forms for those wishing to apply to be entered on it.
+From November 2010 the most recent version of the roll has been published in PDF on the website of the College of Arms together with the text of the royal warrant, information on the creation and maintenance of the roll, and copies of guidance notes and forms for those wishing to apply to be entered on it.

+In October 2025 King Charles III directed the Secretary of State to remove Andrew Mountbatten-Windsor, then the Duke of York, from the roll in the wake of the public scandal regarding his relationship with Jeffrey Epstein.
+Although he still legally holds the peerage, it is no longer recognised.

 Method of enrolment

 Enrolment is automatically consequent upon creation as a peer and can be applied for by way of proving succession to a peerage to the satisfaction of the Lord Chancellor and Secretary of State for Justice.
 Essential items in proving succession are a formal petition and a statutory declaration made by a person other than the applicant.
 Guidance notes are produced by the Crown Office to assist with simple proof, as where for instance the applicant is closely related to his or her predecessor.
-More complex succession, where the relationship is distant, may require specific professional assistance from an officer of arms, a genealogist, a legal practitioner or the Registrar of the Peerage.
+More complex succession, where the relationship is distant, may require specific professional assistance from an officer of arms, a genealogist, and a legal practitioner or the Registrar of the Peerage.